- Outbreak stage

 P. ramorum has been found on nursery stock in a number of other European countries including Belgium, the Czech Republic, Netherlands, Denmark, France, Ireland, Italy, Spain (including the Balearics), Slovenia, and Sweden.

 Few trees in the UK were affected until 2009, when P. ramorum was found infecting and killing large numbers of Japanese larch trees in South West England.
-Then in 2010 it was found on Japanese larches in Wales, Northern Ireland and the Republic of Ireland, and 2011 it was confirmed at locations in western Scotland.
+Then in 2010 it was found on Japanese larches in Wales, Northern Ireland and the Republic of Ireland.
+In 2011 it was found in western Scotland.

 Evidence from California and Oregon indicates that P. ramorum can be spread over several miles in mists, air currents, watercourses and rainsplash.
 We also know that Phytophthora pathogens can be spread on footwear, dogs’ paws, bicycle wheels, tools and equipment etc. Movement of infected plants is also a key means of spreading it over long distances.

 These include larch (Larix) species and Quercus rubra (northern red oak); Q. cerris (Turkey oak), Q. ilex (holm oak); Fagus sylvatica (beech), Castanea sativa (sweet chestnut), and Aesculus hippocastanum (horse chestnut).
 In Britain we have found Douglas fir to be a host but, unlike the situation in the USA where the impact has been minor, a number of younger Douglas fir trees of about 5 – 10 years of age have been killed in south-west England.
 It has been confirmed on a small number of Sitka spruce (Picea sitchensis), another commercially important conifer species widely grown in the British Isles.